Dvd-Znf/monero-api-cli/README.md

 Some setups require the daemon to be non-interactive
 Also that sound super laaaameeeeeee
 ## TODO:
+- Consider cross-platform support between POSIX and Windows
+- Add --config-file option
-- Make /etc/ config file (TOML like maybe idk)
+    - Make /etc/ config file
     - Add config option for changing default daemon address
 - ~~Add error handling for EOF (End Of File)~~
 - ~~Choose a build-backend and make pyproject.toml~~